 Do you want to learn more about who is living in poverty in North Carolina?
 See the Budget & Tax Center’s newest report on poverty and infographic on poverty and people in NC.

 Nearly 1 in 5 North Carolinians live in poverty.
-More troubling, the number jumps to 1 in 4 for the state’s children.
+More troubling, the number jumps to 1 in 4 for the state’s children who are still in peril.
 The impact of poverty is long-term and wide-ranging, impacting not just those living in poverty but all of us.
 North Carolina’s ability to deliver on its promise of equal opportunity and upward mobility requires building an economy that works for everyone.